 Instead of paying off your balance at the end of the month, you should pay off whatever amount you owe when the balance exceeds 30% of your available credit.

 If you do this, it doesn’t matter what else you have going on in your life.
-If anyone needs to check your credit score and credit history, they’re not going to see any dings from your ‘Amounts Owed’ category.
+If anyone needs to check your credit score and credit history, they’re not going to see any dings from your ‘credit utilization’ category.

-What else happens when you pay your card bills late?
+What else happens when you make a late payment?

-There’s one other thing apart from fees that happens when you pay your bills late: your credit card issuer can raise your card’s APR.
+There’s one other thing apart from fees that happens when you’re late: your credit card issuer can raise your card’s APR.

 Most credit card companies have what they call a ‘penalty APR,’ which is very often as high as 29.99% (or 15% higher than the standard APR).
 However, if you were enjoying a nice 0% introductory promotional APR and you have a balance, your APR will suddenly become the standard APR, which is still about 15%.

-So expect higher payments in the future if you’re consistently late.
+So expect a higher interest rate in the future if you’re consistently late.
 All the more reason to pay off your balance each month and do so well before the due date.
 The last thing you want, after all, is an APR penalty in today’s world.
 Especially if all you have to do is log in and pay your bill!

 How can you stay on top of your credit card payments?

-First and foremost, enroll in automatic payment with your credit card bills.
+First and foremost, enroll in automatic payment.
 Many people don’t do this because they fear the ‘what-if’ scenario.
-Though some monstrous life event may indeed come into your life, you need to make your credit card payments more of a priority today.
+Though some emergency may indeed come into your life, you need to make your credit card payments more of a priority today.

 As you saw above, a significant portion of your credit score is affected by your ability to pay bills on time.
 If you have a balance, you should always know what your next payment is going to be if you log on.
 Plan ahead and know how much you can spend on those Friday nights while you’re out having fun with your significant other.